Posted: December 14, 2019

 I included the source code in the samples/msp430 directory of naken_asm git repository (linked to below).
 There's also an enc28j60.inc include file for all the definitions in the include/ethernet directory.

 Probably the start of this project is creating a IP/UDP packet to test with.
 I wrote a C program to make it a little easier and originally had the checksum for the IP header hardcoded.
 I also decided to not include a UDP checksum (by setting that 16 bit field to 0).
 The current MSP430 assembly code computes and sets the IP header checksum.
-The ENC28J60 chip also doesn't send an Ethernet frame header on its own so I had to hardcode that too, along with a control byte the ENC28J60 chip uses to know if it needs to add an Ethernet checksum and such.
+The ENC28J60 chip also doesn't send an Ethernet frame header on its own so that had to be hardeded too, along with a control byte the ENC28J60 chip uses to know if it needs to add an Ethernet checksum and such.
 The hardcoded Ethernet frame looks like this:

-The destination MAC address is the address of my desktop and the source MAC address is just something I made up.
+The destination MAC address is the address of my desktop and the source MAC address is just something made up.
 When making up the MAC address, it seems the first byte has to be an even number or it's treated as a multicast.

 I also used Wireshark for some debugging when things weren't working, but in the end netcat was enough.
 If it appeared in Wireshark, it showed up from netcat.